• Home

 What to Expect From a Property Valuation in Uganda

 A property valuation is one of the most important documents in any real estate transaction.
-Whether you are buying, selling, securing a mortgage or settling an estate, understanding what a valuation involves — and how to read one — puts you in a much stronger position.
+Whether you are buying, selling, securing a mortgage or settling an estate, understanding what a valuation involves puts you in a much stronger position.

 What Is a Property Valuation?

 A property valuation is a professional assessment of a property's market value at a specific point in time, prepared by a registered valuer.
-In Uganda, valuers are registered with the Uganda Institution of Professional Engineers or operate as independent valuation firms.
+In Uganda, valuers are registered with the relevant professional bodies.
 Their reports are recognised by financial institutions, courts and government bodies.

 When Do You Need One?